Costco: Costco today

 During the 2010s, Costco outgrew its original three-building headquarters campus in the Pickering Place area of Issaquah—known simply as Buildings 1, 2, and 3—and was forced to put new employees into various leased buildings throughout the city.
 In April 2019, Costco broke ground on Building 5, a multilevel parking garage with an attached meeting center and fitness center, followed in January 2020 by Building 4, a nine-story office tower next to Interstate 90.
 The two new buildings were finished in June 2023, and then Costco moved its headquarters employees from Buildings 1, 2, and 3 into the new Building 4.
 The three original buildings were repurposed for the use of Costco's information technology department.

-In September 2024, Costco raised its membership fees, increasing Gold Star and Business memberships from $60 to $65 and Executive memberships from $120 to $130, affecting 52 million members, with the Executive reward cap raised from $1,000 to $1,250.
+In September 2024, Costco raised its membership fees, increasing Gold Star and Business memberships from $60 to $65 and Executive memberships from $120 to $130, affecting 52 million members, and raising the Executive reward cap from $1,000 to $1,250.
 In June 2017, fees had increased from $55 to $60 for Gold Star and Business and from $110 to $120 for Executive memberships.
-In 2024, Costco implemented barcode scanners at warehouse entrances, requiring members to scan their physical or digital card’s QR code to prevent membership sharing, replacing the practice of showing cards.
+In 2024, Costco implemented barcode scanners at warehouse entrances, requiring members to scan the QR code on their physical or digital card to prevent membership sharing, replacing the practice of showing cards.
 Also in 2024, food court access was restricted to members only, ending non-member purchases.
 Starting June 2025, select locations, such as Manhattan, will offer exclusive 9 a.m. shopping hours for Executive Members to provide a less crowded experience.
-These changes align with Costco’s strategy to bolster its membership model, which generated 65.5% of its 2024 net operating income, by enhancing exclusivity and revenue.
+These changes align with Costco's strategy to bolster its membership model, which generated 65.5% of its 2024 net operating income, by enhancing exclusivity and revenue.

+In November 2025, Costco filed a lawsuit against the federal government seeking a complete refund of tariffs imposed by the Trump Administration.
+The lawsuit, filed with the United States Court of International Trade in New York, asks the Supreme Court to find the administration's use of the International Emergency Economic Powers Act to impose tariffs unlawful.